What the Old Testament Is About [An Intro Guide]

 Not until the end of the Old Testament (the book of Malachi) does the Hebrew nation fully come out of Babylonian captivity.

-Throughout the events of the Old Testament, God’s people expressed their longing for the Messiah through:
+But the whole time before this, God’s people expressed their longing for the Messiah through:

 This longing builds to the end of the Old Testament and then finds its fulfillment in Jesus and the New Testament.